Chris-Whiteley/corporate-party-organizer/README.md

 ## Assumptions

 - **Table Management**: The system includes table management, allowing for the dynamic creation and adjustment of tables and their seating capacities.
+- **Table id**: Tables are identified with a positive integer number

+## Future Improvements

+- **Guest Name**: Is this enough to identify a guest?
+Could get duplication using just their name.
+- **Can only do one party**: Currently Can only set up one party.
+What if you want to organise more than one.
+Perhaps have ability to set up more than one party and specify the location (venue).
+Then tables would be for a particular venue.
+A party would have a date and a venue.
+Also perhaps have the ability to create invites.
+This would make the application more complicated and the table primary keys would change.